mturk/svcbatch/README.md

   * The path specified by the USERPROFILE environment variable.
   * The Windows directory.

-  Note that the function does not verify that the path exists, nor does it test to see if the current process has any kind of access rights to the path.
+  SvcBatch verifies that the path exists, and tests to see if the current process has read and write access rights to the path.

 * **SVCBATCH_SERVICE_UUID**